 In this type of material, planning is essential.
 It’s not just putting boards together.
 For this reason, every terrace or pool project is unique.
 And it all depends on the design you select.
 And this will depend on the use you will give to your project.

 If you choose simple, single-level designs.
 You will be able to do it yourself without any problem.
 However, if you choose circular or curved designs.
 Also, on several levels.
 The help of a professional will not be superfluous.
-So, don’t hesitate to contact us by mail or whatsapp.
+So, don’t hesitate to contact us by mail or SMS.

 On the other hand, have the necessary tools.
 Make sure you have them before you start.
 You will need a circular saw, cordless drill, framing square, chalk line, framing hammer, gloves, dust mask.